 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Overall, June in Taipei and across Taiwan is a great time to enjoy the subtropical summer vibes before the crowds and typhoons of July and August hit.
+Learn about other great months for your trip in my guide to the best time to go to Taiwan, or see here for everything you need to know about traveling in Taiwan.

 Taipei Weather in June